AdaCore/spark2014/docs/ug/language_subset.rst

 aspect_specification for which no argument is explicitly specified.

 A SPARK_Mode pragma or aspect specification shall only apply to a (part of a) library-level package or subprogram.

-The SPARK_Mode aspect value of an arbitrary part of an arbitrary Ada entity or construct is then defined to be the following value (except if the this yields a result of Auto for a non-package; see below):
+The SPARK_Mode aspect value of an arbitrary part of an arbitrary Ada entity or construct is then defined to be the following value (except if this yields a result of Auto for a non-package; see below):

 - If SPARK_Mode has been specified for the given part of the given entity or construct, then the specified value;